This site contains affiliate links, view the disclosure for more information.

 We tested the most recommended moving hacks and are telling you the ones that are actually worth using during your next move.

-Let's be real, we all can agree that moving is not fun.
-However, these moving hacks make your life way easier.
+Let's be real, we can all agree that moving is not fun.
+However, these moving hacks will make your life way easier.

 Before I moved, I researched all of the most recommended moving hacks.
-I decided to test them all out as I moved into my apartment last weekend.
+I decided to test them all out as I moved into my new apartment last weekend.

 I'm going to be honest, most of them were really stupid.
 Like really, really stupid.

-Today, I am going to show you the moving hacks that actually were helpful and made the move way easier.
+So today, I am going to be showing you the moving hacks that were actually helpful and made the move into my apartment wayyy easier.

 This post is all about the best moving hacks.

 BEST MOVING HACKS:

-The moving hacks below were all ones I used and felt like they really worked.
-I highly recommend you trying them out for your next move!
+Below are all the moving hacks that I used and felt like they really worked.
+I highly recommend you try them out for your next move!

 This made moving my clothing SO MUCH EASIER.
 Highly, highly recommend doing this hack!

-Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to stick them right into your closet.
-This takes away the time of putting clothes back onto hangers which believe me, surprisingly takes a lot of time.
+Not only does this moving hack ensure that your clothes do not get dirty in the moving process, but it also allows you to take them right out of your old closet and directly into your new one.
+This takes away the time of putting clothes back onto hangers which, believe me, takes a TON of time.

 Here's how I made this moving hack work the best:

 - While clothes are still hanging, rubberband about 15 hangers together (15 hangers and clothing was the maximum number the trashbags could handle for me).
 It makes it SO much easier when you rubberband the hangers together.

-- Take trash bag and put a hole in the middle of the bottom (so opposite side of where the ties are).
+- Take a trash bag and put a hole in the very middle of the bottom (so opposite side of where the ties are).

-- Stick your hand through that hole and put it over the hanger.
+- Stick your hand through that hole and put it over the hangers.

 - Tie the trashcan at the bottom making sure that all clothes are tucked.
 That way they won't drag on the ground and get dirty.